nymea/nymea-wiki/Beaglebone-Black.md

     > Note: the device with *Texas Instruments* in it is possibly the Beaglebone Black.

-2. SSH login to the Beaglebone Black with the user `ubuntu` and the password `ubuntu` (also the nativ root password):
+2. SSH login to the Beaglebone Black with the user `ubuntu` and the password `ubuntu` (also the native root password):

         $ ssh ubuntu@192.168.1.51